paulfoley/Udacity_Nanodegree-Data_Analyst/NYC_Subway_Ridership-Analysis/README.md

 ### Data Files

-* `turnstile.txt` - [Metropolitan Transportation Authority](http://web.mta.info/developers/) New York city subway ridership data.
+* `turnstile.txt` - [MTA](http://web.mta.info/developers/) New York city subway ridership data.
-* `turnstile_updated.txt` - [Metropolitan Transportation Authority](http://web.mta.info/developers/) New York city subway ridership data has been cleaned to contain all data in one row for easier analysis.
+* `turnstile_updated.txt` - [MTA](http://web.mta.info/developers/) New York city subway ridership data has been cleaned to contain all data in one row for easier analysis.
 * `turnstile_data_master_with_weather.csv` - Turnstile data that has been combined with weather data, this is the master file that will allow us to derive insights into how weather effects ridership.

 #### Turnstile and Weather Variables